danielsyang/dan-lang/README.md

 - [ ] Lexer

-We should be able to tokenize numbers
+We should be able to tokenize numbers, whitespaces and other operators.

-Next: Parse whitespaces and other operators
+Next: tokenize parenthesis, equals sign, double equals sign, bg and lt operators.